theotheu/arduino-test/README.md

 arduino-test
 ============

-Input, output tests with the breadboard.
+Input, output tests with the breadboard and Dangershield.

 For the diagram, see http://fritzing.org/